Lyme disease has become an epidemic.

 5) Lyme can be passed through the placenta in pregnancy and in breast milk.

-6) Many children who are diagnosed with ADHD or behavioral disorders may actually have Lyme disease.
+6) Many children who are diagnosed with ADHD or behavioral/psychiatric disorders may actually have Lyme disease.

 7) Borrelia burgdorferi is the causative agent in Lyme disease, however….